hartwigmedical/actin/molecular/README.md

   single list in the molecular history.
 - Molecular rules can then evaluate the molecular history.

-## Interpretation of drivers and annotation of treatment evidence and external trials
+## Interpretation of drivers and annotation with treatment evidence and external trials

 #### 1. Annotation of mutations and characteristics